International Network for Life Studies

 1999 Asahi Shimbun Newspaper 52% 30%

-On "donor's prior declaration" and "family consent": according to the poll by the Prime Minister's Office in May, 2000.
+About "donor's prior declaration" and "family consent": according to the poll by the Prime Minister's Office in May, 2000.

-If donor's prior declaration exists that is sufficient.
+If "donor's prior declaration" exists that is sufficient.

-Familys consent is not necessary.
+"Family consent" is not necessary.
 20.6%

-Both donor's prior declaration and family consent are necessary 69.9%
+Both "donor's prior declaration" and "family consent" are necessary 69.9%

-If family consent exists that is sufficient.
+If "family consent" exists that is sufficient.

-Donor's prior declaration is not necessary.
+"Donor's prior declaration" is not necessary.
 2.1%

-"Family's attitude" to the brain dead donor's prior declaration: NEW!
+"Family's attitude" to the brain dead donor's prior declaration:

 According to the poll by the Prime Minister's Office in July, 2002.